Mátra Power Plant

 Mátra Power Plant (Hungarian: Mátrai Erőmű), is a lignite fired power plant majority owned by MVM, the Hungarian state owned power company since 2019.

 It is located in the valley of the Mátra mountains, in Hungary.
 It has an installed electric power output of 950 MW, however, one 200 MW generator has been on permanent hiatus since January 2021.
-According to the latest government energy strategy, most of the existing lignite-fuelled units will be shut down in 2025, and a new 500 MW gas-fired unit will be added as well as up to 400 MW in solar power.
+According to the government energy strategy announced in 2021, most of the existing lignite-fuelled units would be shut down in 2025, and a new 500 MW gas-fired unit would be added as well as up to 400 MW in solar power.
+Due to the energy crisis in 2022, the switch to natural gas was delayed to 2028 or 2029.

-The Power Plant is the second largest in Hungary (after Paks Nuclear Power Plant), providing about 11% of the country's electricity production (and around 8% of its consumption) in 2020.
+The Power Plant is one of the largest in Hungary (after Paks Nuclear Power Plant), providing around 7% of the country's electricity production (and around 5% of its consumption) in 2023.
+This is down from the more than 20% share in 2014 (and the years before).

 The plant was once considered an important pillar in the national energy sector because it burns domestic fuel (lignite), unlike most other electricity plants in Hungary.
-However, the owner of the plant – the government – decided that the current lignite and gas based power generating unit is to be shut down in 2025 due to the aging generating equipment, the low quality of the local lignite, and the resulting environmental problems as well as the high emission costs.
+However, the owner of the plant – the government – decided that the current lignite and gas based power generating unit is to be shut down by 2029 due to the aging generating equipment, the low quality of the local lignite, and the resulting environmental problems as well as the high emission costs.